College of Architecture and the Built Environment

 The College draws from the academic context, location and professional orientation of the University in pursuing its mission.
 Eight different career options are offered in an intimate collegiate setting and cooperative faculty/student-learning environment.
 The College encourages interdisciplinary and collaborative work in all the professionally related degree programs.

 Visit:http://www.philau.edu/oir/StudentPersonalTechnologySupport/ComputerPurchasing.html for hardware and software requirements.
-All C-ABE students are required to bring to school a laptop computer capable of running Windows software.
-Students using a Mac must have Windows running on their laptop before the first class in order to use course specific software immediately.
+All C-ABE students are required to bring to school a laptop computer with a mouse capable of running Windows software.
+Students using a Mac must have Windows running on their laptop before the first class in order to use course-specific software immediately.

 Throughout the course of studies, laptop and software requirements may change due to software and hardware updates, and it is the student’s responsibility to keep hardware and software requirements up to date.